 57th Street Art Fair

-Taking place on the streets of the historic Hyde Park neighborhood, the Midwest’s oldest juried art fair features 200-plus artists, live music presented by Buddy Guy’s Legends, kids’ activities and a food court.
-The event offers a fantastic opportunity to view and purchase works of art from around the country, as well as a chance to speak with artists about their work, enjoy top quality live music and plenty more.
+Taking place on the streets of the city’s historic Hyde Park neighbourhood, the Midwest’s oldest juried art fair dates back over three-quarters of a century and kicks off summer in Chicago in style.
+A family-friendly affair, it features 200-plus artists, live music presented by Buddy Guy’s Legends, kids’ activities and a food court.
+The event also offers a fantastic opportunity to view and purchase works of art from around the country, spanning glass, jewellery, leather, photography, printmaking, painting, sculpture, wood, ceramics and fiber, as well as a chance to speak with artists about their work.

-LOCATION 56th, 57th and Kimbark Streets between Kenwood and Woodlawn Avenues, Hyde Park, Chicago DATES 2-3 June
+56th, 57th and Kimbark Streets between Kenwood and Woodlawn Avenues, Hyde Park, Chicago / June each year

 The Edwardsville Route 66 Festival

-Classic cars, live music, great food and oodles of family fun are once again on the agenda at the 2018 edition of the Edwardsville Route 66 Festival, which attract nearly 10,000 visitors each year.
+Classic cars, live music, great food and oodles of family fun are on the agenda each year at the Edwardsville Route 66 Festival in the city of Edwardsville, which attract nearly 10,000 visitors each year.
 The most eagerly awaited segment of the event is the legendary Car Cruise, which sees vast numbers of beautiful classic cars lead a procession through town.
 Other notable features include local artists, children’s activities, arts and crafts vendors, trolley rides, and a 10k run.

-LOCATION City Park, Downtown Edwardsville DATES 8-9 June
+City Park, Downtown Edwardsville / June each year

 African Caribbean International Festival of Life

-Designed to promote cultural awareness, this annual event celebrates African and Caribbean culture in an exciting and fun-packed way that grabs all of your senses and gives them a serious shake.
-More than 70 reggae, world music, R&B, gospel, latin, rock, blues, jazz and other bands strut their stuff across three live stages and there’s also an array of activities and products for visitors to enjoy including dancing, soccer, arts and crafts, jewellery, literature, and mouth-watering Afro-Caribbean food.
-Confirmed entertainers for 2018 include Capleton, Sweet Micky (former President of Haiti) and Yellowman – King of Dancehall.
+This annual Chicago event celebrates African and Caribbean culture in an exciting and fun-packed way that grabs all of your senses and gives them a serious shake.
+More than 70 reggae, world music, R&B, gospel, latin, rock, blues, jazz and other bands strut their stuff across three live stages and there are also numerous activities and product stalls for visitors to enjoy including dancing, soccer, arts and crafts, jewellery, literature, and mouth-watering Afro-Caribbean food.
+Notable entertainers down the years have included Capleton, Sweet Micky (former President of Haiti) and Yellowman – King of Dancehall.

-Since 2004, Chicago’s annual street festival of West Fest has stood out thanks to its emphasis on local offerings and talent.
+Since 2004, Chicago’s annual street festival has stood out thanks to its emphasis on local talent.
 Planned and managed by the West Town Chamber of Commerce, the event features cutting edge live music, neighborhood retailers and restaurants, fine artists, crafters, and more.
-There’s quite simply something for everyone here – even a Pet Fest area with pet vendors and dog activities for charity, plus a Kid Fest zone where family friendly vendors offer children’s activities and family-themed stage show.
-More than anything, this festival reflects the eclectic and hip West Town community.
+There’s quite simply something for everyone here – even a Pet Fest area with pet vendors and dog activities for charity, plus a Kid Fest zone where family friendly vendors offer children’s activities and age appropriate stage show.
+More than anything, this festival reflects the eclectic and hip nature of the West Town community.

-LOCATION Chicago Avenue between Damen and Wood DATES 6-8 July
+Chicago Avenue between Damen and Wood, Chicago / July each year

 Southport Art & Music Fest

-LOCATION The Southport Corridor, Chicago DATES 14-15 July
+The Southport Corridor, Chicago / July each year

-Established more than 20 years ago, this yearly music festival is one of the biggest in America, drawing more than 150,000 revellers to historic Grant Park.
-Among the notable names to have appeared in previous years are Kanye West, The Smashing Pumpkins, Red Hot Chili Peppers, Arctic Monkeys and Radiohead.
-The event also attracts groups who use the festival to convey political messages to the assembled masses.
+Established more than two decades ago, this world-renowned yearly music festival is one of the biggest in America, drawing more than 150,000 revellers to the vast green expanse of historic Grant Park.
+Among the prestigious musical names to have performed in previous years have been the likes of Kanye West, The Smashing Pumpkins, Red Hot Chili Peppers, Arctic Monkeys and Radiohead.
+The event is also known for attracting groups who use the festival to convey political messages to the assembled masses.

 Chicago Jazz Festival